tobek/headsoak/notes.md

         - on hover: "Shared by USER"
     - i'm sharing this note with others: group icon
         - on hover: bulleted list "Shared with: - user 1, - user 2"
+- consistent styles

 ##### soon

+- on init share stuff, don't tagupdated and sync to firebase if nothing changed
+- @name system tag
+- ability to select single note to share (essentially adding that system tag)
 - sharer removes:
     - recipient sees the x, and delete's local notes and the 'x'
 - recipient removes: